Call for Visiting Scholars

 There are two Visiting Scholar positions, for which UNNC covers transportation, accommodation, and a research stipend.

-The current round of application is open until 15 December 2023 and the outcome of application shall be announced in January 2024 for commencement in Autumn semester 2024.
+The current round of application is open until 15 December 2024 and the outcome of application shall be announced by mid- January 2024 for commencement in Autumn semester 2025 and Spring 2026.

 Visiting Scholars who are currently employed by another institution will need a consent letter from their current employer if they will be based at UNNC for more than a week or will visit multiple times.